Doctors Note Logo

 The "Doorway Stranger": A Common Hallucination Explained

-Seeing a shadowy person in your doorway at night is a common sleep-related hallucination, most often tied to sleep paralysis or the hypnagogic and hypnopompic transitions when dream imagery briefly blends with waking awareness.
-It is usually harmless but can be triggered or worsened by sleep deprivation, irregular schedules, stress, anxiety, or certain medications.
-There are several factors to consider.
-Seek care if episodes become frequent, happen while fully awake, involve acting out dreams or injuries, or begin later in life, and see below for practical ways to reduce episodes, key red flags, and when to consider evaluation for REM sleep behavior disorder.
+Seeing a shadowy figure in your doorway at night is typically a sleep-related hallucination, most commonly linked to sleep paralysis or hypnagogic (falling asleep) and hypnopompic (waking up) states, when dream imagery briefly overlaps with waking awareness.
+These experiences are usually harmless but can be triggered by sleep deprivation, irregular sleep schedules, stress, anxiety, or certain medications.

 answer background